StarlingUAS/example_python_controller/README_controller.md

 `package.xml` provides ROS with information about the package.
 You should list any dependencies your controller has here.
 For almost all of the controllers, you will want to list `mavros_msgs` as a dependency.
-However, note that this package is not yet available from the package managers for ROS2.
-Luckily we prepared an image for you earlier with it already installed.
+This is already installed from the package manager into the base controller image.
 A lot of information from here then has to be duplicated into the `setup.py` script.
 If only there was a way to automate the building of build scripts...